kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

 - SubjectArea
     - Instances: should be provided by a controlled vocabulary in the future
 - ServiceType
     - Two subclasses: Collection and Discrete.
 "Collection" encompasses everything that comprises more than one dataset, "Discrete" contains only the subclass "Dataset".
-Both classes "Collection" and "Discrete" are disjoint; all of "Collection's" subclasses are mutually disjoint.
+Both classes "Collection" and "Discrete" are disjoint.
     - Collection:
         - Archive
         - Bibliography